csae1152/FarmHandFinch/README.md

 # FarmHandFinch
-Building HTTPS API's with Finagle, Finch and Thrift.
+Building Scala HTTPS API's with Finagle, Finch and Thrift.

 From the Finagle documentation at https://finagle.github.io/finch/